-All College premises are entirely smoke-free environments.
+All College premises are smoke-free environments with designated smoking areas shelters provided.
 Smoking is not permitted in college buildings at any time or on the College grounds, including car parks, and playing fields, with the exception of the two provided designated smoking shelters.
 All transport provided or contracted by the College will be smoke-free.
 Additionally, all private vehicles being used for College business will be smoke-free when there are passengers present.
 No-smoking signs will be prominently displayed around all College grounds and in College vehicles used by the College, as required by the Health Act 2006.